FRRouting/frr/doc/user/bgp.rst

    happen only when BGP updates have completely same communities value specified in the community list.

-.. index:: set community none
-.. clicmd:: set community none

-.. index:: set community COMMUNITY
-.. clicmd:: set community COMMUNITY

-.. index:: set community COMMUNITY additive
+.. index:: set community <none|COMMUNITY> additive
-.. clicmd:: set community COMMUNITY additive
+.. clicmd:: set community <none|COMMUNITY> additive

-   This command manipulate communities value in BGP updates.
-When `none` is specified as communities value, it removes entire communities attribute from BGP updates.
-When `community` is not `none`, specified communities value is set to BGP updates.
-If BGP updates already has BGP communities value, the existing BGP communities value is replaced with specified `community` value.
-   When `additive` keyword is specified, `community` is appended to the existing communities value.
+   This command sets the community value in BGP updates.
+If the attribute is already configured, the newly provided value replaces the old one unless the ``additive`` keyword is specified, in which case the new value is appended to the existing value.

+   If ``none`` is specified as the community value, the communities attribute is not sent.

 .. index:: set comm-list WORD delete
 .. clicmd:: set comm-list WORD delete

    This command remove communities value from BGP communities attribute.
-   The `word` is community list name.
-When BGP route's communities value matches to the community list `word`, the communities value is removed.
+The ``word`` is community list name.
+When BGP route's communities value matches to the community list ``word``, the communities value is removed.
 When all of communities value is removed eventually, the BGP update's communities attribute is completely removed.

 .. _bgp-communities-example: